-Level I Prerequisites: WAF 105, WAF 111, WAF 112, or WAF 227
+Level I Prerequisites: Academic Reading and Writing Levels of 6; WAF 105, WAF 111, WAF 112, or WAF 227

 O lecture, O lab, 15 clinical, 120 other, 135 total contact hours

 The focus of this course varies, depending on students' individual goals and objectives.
 Some students may use this course to construct a project, others may wish to brush up their skills for a welding certification.
 Credits and contact hours will vary for each student.
 Students complete a "plan of work" during the first class.